 HTTP is a system for transmitting information from a web server to your browser.
 HTTP is not secure, so when you visit a page served over HTTP, your connection is open for eavesdropping and man-in-the-middle attacks.
 Most websites are served over HTTP because they don't involve passing sensitive information back and forth and do not need to be secured.

-When you visit a page fully transmitted over HTTPS (green padlock in the address bar), like your bank, your connection is authenticated and encrypted and hence safeguarded from eavesdroppers and man-in-the-middle attacks.
+When you visit a page fully transmitted over HTTPS, such as your bank, you'll see a padlockgreen padlock padlock icon in the address bar (For details, see How do I tell if my connection to a website is secure?).
+This means that your connection is authenticated and encrypted, and thus safeguarded from both eavesdroppers and man-in-the-middle attacks.